 This form should be typed or printed in black ink.
 After completing this form, you should sign the form before a notary public or deputy clerk.
-You should file this form in the county where the original order or judgment was entered.
-If the order or judgment was entered in another state, or if the child(ren) live(s) in another state, you should speak with an attorney about where to file this form.
-You should file the original with the clerk of the circuit court and keep a copy for your records.
+You should file the original with the clerk of the circuit court in the county where you live and keep a copy for your records.